Teves Consulting

 • Simpler systems are easier to operate — complexity often creates more failure points than value.

-Purpose: Explain how to make clear, practical decisions about electricity use during normal conditions and outages without overbuilding, overcomplicating, or reacting under stress.
+Help readers make clear, practical decisions about electricity use during normal conditions and outages without unnecessary complexity, overbuilding, or reactive decision-making.

-Power problems are rarely technical first.
-They are decision problems.
-Clarity comes from knowing what must work, what can wait, and what to do next before stress forces rushed choices.
+Most power problems are not technical at the beginning.
+They are prioritization problems.
+Clarity comes from knowing what must continue working, what can pause temporarily, and what matters most before uncertainty increases.

 Why clarity matters in power systems

 Clarity changes the sequence.
-Before comparing equipment, adding backup, or optimizing usage, define what matters.
-The system becomes easier to size, easier to operate, and easier to trust.
+Before comparing equipment or expanding capacity, define the essential functions first.
+The system becomes easier to size, easier to operate, and easier to maintain.

 Define critical vs non-critical power

-Most homes treat all electricity as equal.
+Most homes treat all electricity as equally important.
 It is not.
-Clarity begins by separating critical needs from everything else.
+Clarity begins by separating essential loads from convenience loads.

 Critical